US Cooperation With Partners Causing China "Heartburn" -Campbell - ExBulletin

 “It would be fair to say that President Xi has indicated that they will at least engage in this discussion.
 They would sort of potentially identify who would be the right people for this kind of discussion, and that would involve people on the side. military, perhaps also in other parts of our governments. “

-(Reporting by David Brunnstrom, Michael Martina, Daphne Psaledakis and Sunsan Heavey; editing by Jonathan Oatis)
+Reporting by David Brunnstrom, Michael Martina, Daphne Psaledakis and Sunsan Heavey; edited by Jonathan Oatis

 Sources